 The Heschel School regards the texts of the Jewish tradition and the history of the Jewish people as fundamental resources for developing ideas, beliefs, behaviors, and values to shape and inspire the lives of individuals in our time.
 In an open and engaging academic setting, the school’s curriculum interweaves the best of both Jewish and general knowledge and culture throughout the school day.

 The school’s approach to education is governed by profound respect for students.
-It nurtures their curiosity, cultivates their imagination, encourages creative expression, values their initiative and engenders critical thinking skills.
-The school is committed to development of the whole child and supports each student’s intellectual, emotional, social, physical and spiritual growth.
+It nurtures their curiosity, cultivates their imagination, encourages creative expression, values their initiative, and engenders critical thinking skills.
+The school is committed to the development of the whole child and supports each student’s intellectual, emotional, social, physical, and spiritual growth.
 In addition, the school seeks to create an environment that encourages the professional and personal growth of teachers, administrators, and staff.